ndiesslin/Mortgage-Calculator/README.md

 __Summary:__ The purpose of this document is to define how to use this project and the requirements of the mortgage calculator code challenge.

 ## How to access project files:
 - All of the files in the `dist` folder are the contents from the development output.
+[This is a link to the final html.](./dist/index.html)
 - In the `src` folder are the contents for the project source files.

 ## How to Run This Project: